Officer NOMINATIONS

 To download a physical copy of this form click here.

-2. Session Approval of Nominees: After the nomination period is complete, the session of Sand Harbor will consider those nominated for deacon as regards their readiness to serve in that capacity.
+2. Session Approval of Nominees: After the nomination period is complete, the session of Sand Harbor Presbyterian Church will consider those nominated for elder/deacon for their readiness to serve as an officer.

 3. Training and Examination: After receiving approval by the session, nominees will undergo a training process that is structured and overseen by the pastor.
 After training is complete, the nominee will then be examined by the session.